Manchester City reach £62m agreement with Benfica over Dias move with Otamendi set to join Portuguese side | Goal.com

 City defender Nicolas Otamendi will head the opposite way in a separate deal, with both players still needing to finalise their moves by signing contracts with their new teams.

-Portugal international Dias, 23, has been a regular for Primeira Liga side Benfica since emerging through the academy ahead of the 2017-18 campaign.
+Portugal international Dias, 23, has been a regular for the Primeira Liga side since emerging through the academy ahead of the 2017-18 campaign.

 Dias has been linked with a number of big-name clubs around Europe, including Manchester United, but rivals City have now reached an agreement with Benfica.